bakpakin/Fennel/reference.md

 ### `limit-values` limit varargs/multiple returns to the first n values

-Discard all values after the first n when dealing, with multi-values, `...`, and multiple returns.
+Discard all values after the first n when dealing with multi-values (`...`) and multiple returns.
 Useful for composing functions that return multiple values with variadic functions.